nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    * Increase Age of All Housekeepers
 3. [Event Related Commands](#Event-Related-Commands)
 4. [Room Related Commands](#Room-Related-Commands)
+   * Check in a room
+   * Check out a room
+   * Check room information
+   * Check all room information
+   * Check room information by level
+   * Check room information by category
 5. [Item Related Commands](#Item-Related-Commands)

 {Give detailed description of each feature}